miklevin/MikeLev.in/_posts/2025-11-14-pebble-trails-smug-mugs-sovereign-craftsmanship-ai-age.md

 in on a lot of these things to heckle you and your website about.

 And this is where all this abstract stuff becomes practical.

+## Architecting for Data Sovereignty: The Durable Pebble Trail

 Because I'm gonna need to know me some more maths than I do today as I mature this whole thing.